 One of the cardinal rules of fire-rated doors is that they must be self-closing, but there are many ways to hold open a fire door (see figure 7).
-A wall-or floor-mounted magnetic holder and a separate mechanical closer may be used if the holder releases upon fire alarm/smoke detection.
+A wall-or floor-mounted magnetic holder and a separate mechanical closer may

+Note: Fusible link holdopen arms for door closers do not meet the requirements of the IBC or NFPA 101 because they are not smoke activated.
+They are not recommended for use on most fire door assemblies be used if the holder releases upon fire alarm/smoke detection.
 A closer with an integral electronic holder may either release upon fire alarm or may contain an integral smoke detector.
 For some retrofit applications, a batteryoperated holder with an integral smoke detector may be used in conjunction with a separate mechanical closer.

 According to NFPA 80, Standard for Fire Doors and Other Opening Protectives (6.4.1), a closing device must be installed on every fire door.
 A couple of exceptions to that requirement are communicating doors between hotel rooms and the inactive leaf of pairs leading to rooms not normally occupied by humans, like a mechanical room (where acceptable to the AHJ).
 Closers must be securely attached with steel screws or through-bolts, and the closer must be adjusted so the door latches each time it closes.

-NFPA 80 divides the operation of fire doors into three categories (2016, 2013: 6.1.3; 2010, 2007: 6.1.4):
+NFPA 80 divides the operation of fire doors into three categories (2019, 2016, 2013: 6.1.3; 2010, 2007: 6.1.4):